 Maasai herders who were tending to their livestock first found the stones.
 After notifying prospector Manuel d’Souza, the government quickly approved permits to begin mining.
 They initially thought they were mining sapphire but soon realized it was a never-before-seen variation of zoisite.

-More than 2 million carats of tanzanite was mined before the local government began regulation.
-In a 2012 independent study, it was found that just one of the four tanzanite mining blocks will deplete in about 30 years at current production rates.
+The local government mined more than 2 million carats of tanzanite before it began regulation.
+Independent studies predict that just one of the four tanzanite mining blocks will finish in 30 years at current production rates.

-December’s youngest birthstone does not follow the same process as other heat treated gems.
-While others are treated at over 1,000 degrees Fahrenheit for several days, tanzanite is treated around 600 degrees for less than one hour.
-Only very rarely is tanzanite not heat treated.
+December’s youngest birthstone does not follow the same process as other heat-treated gems.
+Most stones require 1,000 degrees Fahrenheit for several days.
+Tanzanite needs around 600 degrees for less than one hour.

 Physical Properties of Tanzanite